Rafaseoanes/Rafaseoanes/README.md

 - 👀 I’m interested in web development and photography.
 - 🌱 I’m currently learning Javascrip and Swift.
 - 💞️ I’m looking to collaborate on web development projects that will make me learn new things.
-- 📫 How to reach me on www.linkedin.com/in/Rafael-Seoanes
+- 📫 You can reach me on www.linkedin.com/in/Rafael-Seoanes

 <!---
 Rafaseoanes/Rafaseoanes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.